VO1D-H3ART/Discord-image-downloader-and-uploader/README.md

 Yes you do need to use a bot for this to work that's what the TOKEN varible is for.

+The .bat file is needed to install all the libraries.
+You can right click and edit the batch file and you will only find 4 lines of code nothing suspious.

 --------------